awsdocs/aws-java-developer-guide-v2/doc_source/setup-install.rst

 .. note:: Any build system that supports MavenCentral as an artifact source may be used.
 However we will not provide a downloadable zip for the developer preview.

+If you are using one the above methods (for example, you are using Maven), then you do not need to download and install the AWS JAR files (you can skip the following section).
+If you intend to build your projects using a different IDE, with Apache Ant or by any other means, then download and extract the SDK as shown in the next section.

 .. _install-prev-sdk:

 Compiling the SDK